 The dough for the crust surprises many.
 Pepperoni sausage is replaced with something you would not expect.
 The sum of ingredients is greater than the ingredients by themselves.

 The pizza is baked on a jelly roll pan, what we always called a cookie sheet.
 The big sized one.
-The one that barely fits into a standard sized oven.
 The one that no one in history has used for jelly rolls because they are always using it for cookies.

 It can also be used for pizza.
 You’re welcome.

-When there are real, adult-like people at the table, the pizza is cut into six pieces.
-Punks divvy it up into eight.
-These babies should be forced to eat spinach until they are strong enough for respectable-sized pieces.
+When there are real, adult-like people at the table, the pizza is cut into eight pieces.
+Punks divvy it up into twelve.
+Those babies should be forced to eat spinach until they are strong enough for respectable-sized pieces.

-When it is cut into six, I eat two.
+When it is cut into eight, I eat two.
 Okay, two-and-a-half.
 Away with you, calorie counters.
 Don’t you have some kale you need to be harvesting?

 We would make two pizzas.
 Sometimes, three.
 (Note: your kitchen should be stocked with three jelly roll pans, the kind everyone calls cookie sheets, in case you want to make three.
 If you only make two, use the third pan to make cookies for dessert.
 The oven is already hot, so why not make good use of that?
 See how economical I am?)

 We always hoped for leftovers.
 Eilers Pizza is the reason people like cold pizza for breakfast.
 Honestly, the tradition had to have begun at our house.
 If you say otherwise, I will come to your house and singe off your taste buds.

 When, in the 1990s, we found ourselves getting our first email address and wondered what it should be, we didn’t scratch our heads for long.
 You guessed it: firstname.lastname@example.org.